decentralized-identity/trustdidweb-v03/spec/abstract.md

 simple set of dependencies and processing steps, adds a fully verifiable history to a web-based DID such as one might get from a ledger-based DID, but without the ledger.
-For backwards compatibility, and for verifiers that just "trust" `did:web`, the resulting DID can be published as a `did:web` in parallel.
+For backwards compatibility, and for verifiers that just "trust" `did:web`, the resulting DID can be published in parallel as a `did:web` DID.
 For resolvers that want more assurance, `did:tdw` (Trust DID Web) provides a way to "trust did:web" (or to enable a "trusted web" if you say it fast), by supporting these features:

-- Publishing of all DID Document (DIDDoc) versions for a DID instead of, or beside, a `did:web` DID.
+- Ongoing publishing of all DID Document (DIDDoc) versions for a DID instead of, or beside, a `did:web` DID.
 - Uses the same DID-to-HTTPS transformations as `did:web`.
-- Provides resolvers with the full history of the DID via a verifiable chain of updates to the DIDDoc from creation to the latest update.
+- Provides resolvers the full history of the DID using a verifiable chain of updates to the DIDDoc from creation to the current update.
 - A [[def: self-certifying identifier]] (SCID) for the DID that is globally unique and derived from the initial DIDDoc, enabling verifiable "alsoKnownAs" DIDs.
-- Each DIDDoc update includes a proof signed by the DID Controller(s) authorized to update the DID.
+- DIDDoc updates include a proof signed by the DID Controller(s) authorized to update the DID.
 - An optional mechanism for publishing "pre-rotation" keys to prevent loss of control of the DID in cases where an active private key is compromised.
-- A DID Method-specific (but useful for other DID Methods) approach to publishing documents (files, verifiable credentials, verifiable presentations, etc.) via the DID URL path.
-For example, a company can publish a verifiable credential rendering package as a JWS signed by the issuer's DID and at the URL `<did>/path/to/render_credential.jws`.
+- DID URL path handling that defaults to automatically resolving a `<did>/path/to/file` being retrieved through using a comparable DID-to-HTTPS translation as for the DIDDoc.
+- A DID URL path `<did>/whois` that defaults to automatically returning a [[ref:
+  Verifiable Presentation]] containing [[ref: Verifiable Credentials]] with the DID as the `credentialSubject`, signed by the DID.

 The following is a `tl;dr` summary of the specification summarizing how `did:tdw` works.